wp-plugins/nextgen-facebook/readme.txt

 * Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.
 * Optional fallback to a default image and video for index and search webpages.
 * Supports featured, attached, gallery shortcode, and/or HTML image tags in content.
+* Fallback to the image alt value if the content and except do not include any text.
 * Validates image dimensions to provide accurate media for social websites.
 * Auto-regeneration of inaccurate / missing WordPress image sizes.
 * Fully renders content (including shortcodes) for accurate description texts.